dmonskull/CrackdownSeriesXbox360Documentation/README.md

 ## Crackdown:

-INI files found in debug builds for Crackdown 1:
+INI & LUA files found in debug builds for Crackdown 1 can be found in this repo!

-console.ini

-toolbox.ini

-userstartup.ini

 Addresses to check in IDA / Ghidra / PeekPoker